congtung10t2/NimbleTest/Readme.md

 ```
 Finally, click on run and test it.

-We can tap on the home screen for easy logout during testing.
+We can tap on the avatar to logout during testing.